department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 **In order for us to consider your claim fully developed, you'll need to:**
 - Submit your completed Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ), **and**
-- Submit all the evidence you have—or can easily get—along with your claim, **and**
+- Submit all the evidence (supporting documents) you have—or can easily get—along with your claim, **and**
 - Certify that there's no more evidence we might need to decide on your claim, **and**
 - Go to any VA medical exams required to decide your claim.
 We'll let you know if we need to schedule any exams.